- Tom Johnson

 Click HERE or on the video player at the top of the page for the story of one of those first 500 heart transplant patients at AdventHealth Transplant Institute.

 Organ donation is a critical part of the process.
-But there is a shortage of donors in the U.S. according to the U.S. Health Resources & Services Administration 17 people die every day waiting for an organ transplant.
+But there is a shortage of donors in the U.S. according to the U.S. Health Resources and Services Administration 17 people die every day waiting for an organ transplant.

 “Without donors, we don't have transplants.
 And organ donation remains limited by donor availability,” Mandras said.
 “And so, anything that we can do to increase donor availability and awareness for organ donation would go a very long way to increasing the number of people who will ultimately receive the gift of life.”